Dordt University: Academics

 Dordt offers over 90 programs of study with over 40 majors and 11 pre-professional programs of study.
-The core is drawn from various academic disciplines—such as language, natural science, and social science.
-These courses integrate the character and scope of Christian perspective.
-They provide insight into the nature and demands of contemporary Christian living and help students understand how various aspects of contemporary life are interrelated and how the global culture has developed.
-These general education courses also supply students with the basic quantitative, analytic, lingual, and physical skills that are essential to the program overall and to their tasks as citizens.
+The core is drawn from various academic disciplines such as language, natural science, and social science.

 Dordt is accredited to grant bachelor and Master of Education degrees by the Higher Learning Commission.
 Furthermore, the engineering program is ABET accredited, the nursing program is accredited by the National League for Nursing and the Iowa Board of Nursing and the social work program is accredited by the Council on Social Work Education.

 Dordt offers more than 25 off-campus study opportunities in countries around the world through its affiliation with the Council for Christian Colleges and Universities.
 These countries include Australia, China, France, Ghana, Honduras, Hungary, Mexico, the Netherlands, Spain, Uganda, and the United Kingdom.
 Off-campus programs also exist for Chicago, Washington D.C., and Los Angeles.

 Ninety-eight percent of students receive financial aid in the form of scholarships, grants, loans, and work-study opportunities.
 The university awards scholarships based on academic potential and performance (e.g., the Kuyper Honors program), activities (e.g., sports, theater, music), and demonstrated financial need.
 Over $18.5 million is awarded in financial aid annually, thanks in large part to private donors and alumni.

-In 2022, Dordt was ranked number one in Student Engagement for the sixth year in the row by The Wall Street Journal.